Learn about the debate surrounding full-day kindergarten and which choice is best for your child.

 explores in their article, “Full Day Kindergarten,” data and research presented to the Milton School

 Board revealed that a full-day of kindergarten will academically enrich and benefit children.
 As the data reveals, “Children who attend full-day kindergarten learn more in reading and math over the kindergarten year than those in half-day programs.”
+The following video explains the differences between half-day and full-day kindergarten.

 With this cognitive and academic focus, the Milton research advocates for longer kindergarten hours.
 Additionally, when examining the various components of classroom behavior and social abilities, “Full-day kindergarteners exhibit more independent learning, classroom involvement, productivity in work with peers and reflectiveness than half-day kindergarteners.”
 Essentially, according to reports, when children are engaged in a half-day program, they tend to spend less time on self-initiated tasks, activities, and lessons; therefore, when students are able to engage in a full-day of instruction, they are able to participate in more independent study / learning tasks, as there is less time devoted to whole-group instruction, and more time focused on independent development and learning.